vishalcloudyuga/dcos-docs/1.8/administration/monitoring/index.md

 ## Troubleshooting

-If you have any problems, you can check if the diagnostics service is running by SSH’ing to the Mesos leading master and checking the systemd status of the `dcos-ddt.service`.
+If you have any problems, you can check if the diagnostics service is running by SSH’ing to the Mesos leading master and checking the systemd status of the `dcos-d3t.service`.